NivenT/academic_website/_pages/notes.md

 layout: page
 permalink: /notes/
 title: notes
 description: Various notes I've written.
-They all contain mistakes and/or TODOs, but hopefully some are nevertheless useful.
+They all contain my confusions, mistakes, and/or TODOs, but hopefully are nevertheless useful.
 types: [Course Notes, Notes for Talks, Other Notes]
 nav: true
 importance: 9